IBM-Bluemix-Docs/certificate-manager/event-types-payload-versions.md

 {:deprecated: .deprecated}
 {:download: .download}

-# Notification event types and payload versions
+# Available event types
+{: event-types-payload-versions}

+When you're working with Certificate Manager, you can configure notifications that alert you to common lifecycle management activities.
+Notifications are devlivered through channels that you configure.
+The type of event and payload that is delivered might be different depending on the version of the channel that you're using.
-{: event-types-payloa-versions}
+{: shortdesc}

-The following tables list the various available notification event types, and the payload changes in each channel version.

 ## Notification event types
 {: notification-event-types}

+Check out the following table to see which event types are available for each channel version.
+{: shortdesc}

 | Notification description | Event type | Supported Callback URL channel version | Supported Slack channel version |
 |--------------------------|------------|----------------------------------------|---------------------------------|